erickmerchant/handcraft/README.md

 ##### collection.filter(callback)

 The callback will be run for each item in the _collection_.
 Return a truthy value to move onto the map step.
-It is passed an object that contains `value`, the _collection_ item, and `index` its index.
+It is passed `value` and `index`.
+Both are functions, but `value` proxies to the underlying item.

 ##### collection.map(callback)

 The callback will be run for each item in the _collection_ that passes the filter step.
 It should return an _element_.
-It is passed an object that contains `value`, the _collection_ item, and `index` its index.
+It is passed `value` and `index`.
+Both are functions, but `value` proxies to the underlying item.
 Do not use destructuring assignment with the `value` between _effects_, because they will not be rerun if the item is swapped out since the callback when run in `append` or `prepend` is only run once per index.
 This avoids destroying DOM elements only to rebuild them with new data.

 ```js
 import "handcraft/dom/on.js";